sssylvasss/technigo-project-first-api/README.md

 - **Nodemon**: Used for automatic server restarts during development.
 - **Babel**: Used to transpile modern JavaScript for compatibility.

+## Next Steps
+If I had more time, I would:
+- Add more endpoints to filter theories based on different criteria (e.g., popularity, believability).
+- Implement user authentication and authorization.
+- Add unit and integration tests to ensure the reliability of the API.
+- Improve error handling and validation for incoming requests.
+- Deploy the API to a cloud service like Heroku or AWS.

 ## How to Run the Project Locally
 1. Clone the repository: